 On land, you can camp, hike, bike, ride your horse, rollerblade, geocache or go backpacking.
 On the water, you can swim at one of our beach areas (no lifeguards on duty), paddle, or wet a hook in our kids’ fishing pond or the lake.
 Or enjoy quieter pursuits: photography, nature watching, or simply relaxing!

-Stay at one of our many campsites or reserve a room at Lantana Resort.
-Hold your next group event here; we have group walk-in campsites, four picnic pavilions overlooking the lake, and meeting rooms at Lantana Resort.
+Stay at one of our many campsites or reserve a room at Lone Star Lodge.
+Hold your next group event here; we have group walk-in campsites, four picnic pavilions overlooking the lake, and meeting rooms at Lone Star Lodge.

 Fish the 29,000-acre Ray Roberts Lake.
 Anglers catch largemouth bass, crappie, white bass and catfish here.
 The current lake record for largemouth bass is 14.07 pounds.
 We have boat ramps, a marina, a fishing pier and fish cleaning stations.
 Remember, you can fish from the shore or a pier in a state park without a fishing license!

 - Lake Ray Roberts Marina: This full-service marina has boat storage and a boat repair shop.
 The marina sells and rents boats and motors, sells fuel and rents boat slips.
 Buy fishing licenses, bait, groceries and deli snacks.
 For more information, visit their website or call (940) 458-7343.

 - Fishing and lake information for Ray Roberts Lake.